ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-2.md

 The accuracy on the test set was found to be 89.12% overall.

 We can raise the confidence threshold beyond which the model labels a source as good.
-A threshold of 90% was adopted such that we can achieve a precision of 93.87% while still having a significant number of sources classified as good:
+The default threshold is 50%, however, since we care much more about achieving a low false positive rate than a low false negative rate, the threshold of 90% was adopted such that we can achieve a false positive rate of 93.87% while still having a significant number of sources classified as good:

 <img src="../../images/ml_psf_results1.png" alt="Image 6" style="max-width: 60%; display: inline-block;">

-Once the model is trained, the CNN method takes only ~6% the CPU time of the non-CNN method:
+Once the model is trained, the CNN method takes only ~6% the CPU time of the non-CNN method, dramatically speeding up the pipeline:

 <img src="../../images/ml_psf_results2.png" alt="Image 6" style="max-width: 90%; display: inline-block;">